iPhone XR Problems: 5 Things to Know

 iOS 13.3.1 was the last known upgrade in the pipeline so it’s unclear when Apple might roll out the next version of iOS 13.

-The company is reportedly planning to release new hardware in March so don’t be surprise if Apple trots out new software as well.
+The company is reportedly planning to release new hardware in March so don’t be surprised if Apple trots out new software as well.

 Keep an eye out for a beta as we push into February.